 - Wood-paneled Secondary Console Room.
 Same as above.
 Got a model already, primarily a case of cleaning it up for 3D printing and adding bells and whistles.

 - IMC Mining Robot from Colony in Space.
+A comparably simple TinkerCAD build.
 I'll see how the War Machine and Cleaner Robot movement works out first.
 Should be very similar, though on a smaller scale.

 - Cybermat Specifically an improved version of the one from The Wheel in Space.
 The tiny version that came with the Tomb Cyberman was okay, but I've always has a fondness for the slightly larger version used in The Wheel in Space.
 I've tried to recreate one before, but the head is tricky.
 This is one situation where I wish I had better 3D scanning software because I've got a lovely big one that came with my Product Enterprise Cyberman that just needs to be scaled down by about 50%.

 - Morpho from The Keys of Marinus.
 A brain in a jar with eye stalks.
 Pretty easy stuff.

 - Ice Lord from The Seeds of Death.
 James Lee has made one.
 It could use some additional texturing on the face and body, but I've always wanted one, so expect this figure sooner rather than later.